Understanding Deregulation

 Supply vs Delivery Charges Explained (With Examples)

 Supply charges (40-60% of your bill) cover electricity generation from AEP Ohio, Duke Energy, PECO, or Eversource.
 Delivery charges (40-60%) pay for utility infrastructure and stay fixed regardless of supplier.
-Only supply is shoppable in Ohio, Pennsylvania, and Massachusetts.
+Only supply is shoppable in Ohio, Pennsylvania, Massachusetts, New Jersey, and Washington DC.
 ElectricRates.org shows savings potential on supply portion only.

 What Is Electricity Deregulation?
 Energy Choice Explained